 Types of HVAC with the Highest Salaries

-You can specialize for new opportunities within the HVAC industry, and continuing education and certification opportunities open doors for niche positions with great salaries.
-For example, master engineers with experience designing custom equipment or leading projects could earn six figures annually.
-Larger salaries are also common when you work with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.
+There is a lot of room for specialization in the HVAC industry, and continuing education and certification opportunities help unlock paths to specialist careers with even higher salaries.
+For example, master engineers with experience designing custom equipment or leading projects could be eligible for salaries as high as six figures.
+Larger salaries are also more common when working with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.

 What States Need HVAC Workers the Most